embarklabs/embark/README.md

   EmbarkJS.Storage.getUrl(hash);
 ```

-note: if not using localhost, the cors needs to be set as ```ipfs --json API.HTTPHeaders.Access-Control-Allow-Origin '["your-host-name-port"]```
+note: if not using localhost, the cors needs to be set as ```ipfs config --json API.HTTPHeaders.Access-Control-Allow-Origin '["your-host-name-port"]```

 EmbarkJS - Communication
 ======